JohnRising/stackup/apps/docs/docs/packages/client-sdk/client.md

 # Client

-A connection to an ERC-4337 client node.
+A connection to an ERC-4337 bundler client.

 An instance of a `ERC4337ClientRpc` is an abstraction to support the following RPC methods as outlined in the EIP: